felipecolares22/GREMLINS/README.md

 * `Doxygen` (to gerenate code documentation)

 ### Usage
 To use the GREMLINS, you will need to import the `mpool.h` and `mempool_common.h` files located on the `include` folder to your project.
-Look the documentation for a more detailed explanation about the HashTable.
+Look the documentation for a more detailed explanation about the GREMLINS.

 ### Generate Documentation
 Go to the project directory and type